Fred Joseph

-Frederick H. Joseph (1937—2009) was the former president and chief executive officer of the investment bank Drexel Burnham Lambert during the 1980s.
+Frederick H. Joseph (April 22, 1937 — November 27, 2009) was the former president and chief executive officer of the investment bank Drexel Burnham Lambert during the 1980s.

 Biography

 The Wall Street Journal noted that he was, "The son of an orthodox Jewish cab driver and a dental hygienist, Mr. Joseph was born in 1937 and grew up in Dorchester, Massachusetts".
 While at Harvard, Joseph won several Harvard Boxing Club medals.
+Joseph was of Russian and Lithuanian descent.
+Although raised Orthodox, as an adult he ceased to practice.

 In 1963, Joseph began his career in finance in the corporate finance department of E. F. Hutton working for John S.R.
 Shad.
 Following Shad's departure from Hutton, Joseph left the firm as well to join Shearson, Hammill & Co.
 By the early 1970s, Joseph was Shearson's chief operating officer, the number-two post in the firm.
 However, in 1974, Shearson was acquired by Hayden, Stone & Co. and Joseph left the firm to join Drexel Burnham Lambert as co-head of corporate finance.
-Although Drexel was only a second-tier firm at the time, Joseph had long wanted to get back into investment banking.
+Although Drexel was only a second-tier firm at the time, Joseph knew he had no hope of becoming president of what was now Shearson Hayden Stone, headed by Sanford Weill.
+Additionally, he had long wanted to get back into investment banking.
 He boldly promised that in 10 years, Drexel would be as powerful as Goldman Sachs.
 Although junk-bond chief Michael Milken was the most powerful man in the firm, it was Joseph who was named president in 1984 and CEO in 1985.
 By this time, Drexel had more than fulfilled his bold promise, and had grown to become the fifth-largest investment bank in the nation.